JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ```sh
 python ${TRANSPORT_FOLDER}/anl_pt.py p,π⁻,K⁺ smash_output/particles_binary.bin results_with_rescatt ${TRANSPORT_FOLDER}/dummy_config.yaml
 ```
-This script outputs the average pT value of the given particle species to the command line (the numbers are the integer pdg values of the particles) and you should find in the directory `results_with_rescatt` analysis output files for the pT of each species which has the average pT value and a pT histogram in it.
+This script outputs the average pT value of the given particle species to the command line (the numbers are the integer pdg values of the particles).
+You should also find analysis output files for the pT of each species in the directory `results_with_rescatt`.
+Those files have the average pT value and a pT histogram in it.

 We can a have first look at the results, by plotting them as follows:

 ```sh
  python ${TRANSPORT_FOLDER}/plot_pt.py results_with_rescatt ${TRANSPORT_FOLDER}/dummy_config.yaml
 ```

 You find a `pt_spectra.pdf` and a `pt_avg.pdf` plot in the build directory of JETSCAPE.
 Open them and have a look.

-**Question 2**: Can you guess, based on looking at the spectra, how the mean transverse mass has to be ordered for the different species?
+**Question 2**: Can you deduce, based on looking at the spectra, how the mean transverse mass has to be ordered for the different species?
+For example, which species has to have the largest mean pT?
 If yes, how?

 #### Run SMASH without rescattering and with only decays

-As we want to see the effect of the afterburner, we need a calculation to compare with that does not inlcude the effects due to rescattering.
+As we want to see the effect of the afterburner, we need a calculation to compare with that does not include rescattering.

 For this, we first save our previous SMASH output for later, as otherwise it will get overwritten by the new calculation: